geovedi/book-notes/2022/bittersweet.notes.md

   - After the trauma of September 11, 2001, many individuals were motivated to help and make a difference.
   - People applied for careers as firefighters, teachers, healthcare workers, and joined organizations like Teach for America.
   - Personal accounts of individuals, like a firefighter and an actor, showcase the shift in perspective and motivation after the tragedy.
-- Author Rene Denfeld's Transformation
+- Rene Denfeld's Transformation
-  - Author Rene Denfeld's background of childhood abuse, neglect, and trauma.
+  - Rene Denfeld's background of childhood abuse, neglect, and trauma.
   - Her family's varied responses to trauma, including suicide and striving for normalcy.
   - Denfeld's journey from a traumatic past to becoming a chief investigator, novelist, and adoptive parent.
   - How Denfeld's story exemplifies the wounded healer concept.